In-flight entertainment: Satellite telephony

+Some airlines provide satellite telephones, usually able to make but not receive calls, integrated into their system, located at strategic locations in the aircraft or integrated into the remote control used for passengers' in-flight entertainment.
+Some aircraft allow faxes and phone SMS ("texts") to be sent.
+A notable example of such a system was the Airfone which was used by several people on multiple aircraft during the September 11th attacks.
+This also allowed the passengers of United Airlines Flight 93 to know about the other hijackings, ultimately leading to the passengers revolting against the hijackers.

 Mobile phone

 As a general rule, mobile phone use while airborne is usually not just prohibited by the carrier, but also by regulatory agencies in the relevant jurisdiction (e.g. FAA and FCC in the US).
 However, with added technology, some carriers nonetheless allow the use of mobile phones on selected routes.

 Emirates became the first airline to allow mobile phones to be used during flight.
 Using the systems supplied by telecom company AeroMobile, Emirates launched the service commercially on 20 March 2008.

 Installed first on an Airbus A340-300, AeroMobile is presently operating across the entire Emirates fleet of Boeing 777s and Airbus A380s.

-Ryanair had previously aimed to become the first airline to enable mobile phone usage in the air, but instead ended up launching its system commercially in February 2009.
-The system is set up on 22 737-800 jets based at Dublin Airport and was fitted on Ryanair's 200+ fleet off 737-800 jets by 2010.
+Ryanair had previously aimed to become the first airline to enable mobile phone use in flight, but did not launch its system commercially until February 2009.
+The system was set up on 22 737-800 jets based at Dublin Airport, and had been fitted on Ryanair's 200+ fleet of 737-800 jets by 2010.

-OnAir offers inflight mobile connectivity to a range of airlines through its GSM network.
-The GSM network connects to the ground infrastructure via an Inmarsat SwiftBroadband satellite which provides consistent global coverage.
+OnAir offers inflight mobile connectivity to a range of airlines through its GSM network, which connects to ground infrastructure via an Inmarsat SwiftBroadband satellite providing consistent global coverage.